tart/tart-mailer/README.rst

 Usage
 -----

-Installation:

-* Copy the default configuration file and edit.
+Copy the default configuration file and edit.

-* Change the secrets on db/003-emailHash.sql
-* Execute the scripts under the db directory in order.
+Execute the scripts under the db directory on PostgreSQL in order.
+Change the secrets on db/003-emailHash.sql before.

-Upgrading:

-* Execute the new scripts under the db directory in order.
+Execute the only the new scripts ones if you are upgrading.

-Testing web server:
+Test the web server:

-./webserver.py
+./webserver.py --debug

-Testing the worker:
+Test sending a mail:

-./worker.py
+./worker.py --send 1

 License
 -------